pdmaier/tidy_data/README.md

 action_descriptions <- activity_labels$V2
 ```

 Now I'm going to create that "second, independent tidy data set" from scratch by calculating the number of rows I'll need (number of subjects * number of actions) and number of columns I'll need (same as the other data set).
-I initialize the table as a matrix for control over the size, then set the column names, and then switch it to a data.frame because it was easy for me to do.
+I initialize the table as a matrix for control over the size, set the column names, and then switch it to a data.frame because it was easy for me to do.
 ```r
 columns <- length(labeled)